Celebrating Black History Month with 10 stories of black excellence at UMSL

 UMSL Daily is revisiting these inspiring stories from everyday people in our campus community as the university celebrates Black History Month.

 Activist and entrepreneur Antionette Carroll is known for her passion for graphic design and her belief that she can use that medium to address social inequities.
 This combination made way for Creative Reaction Lab, a nonprofit that works to address local issues through equity-centered design.
-Carroll, who holds both a BS and an MA from UMSL, founded the organization in 2014 following civic unrest in her home of Ferguson, Missouri.
+Carroll, who holds both a BS and an MA from UMSL, founded the organization in 2014 following civil unrest in her home of Ferguson, Missouri.

 Warren Morgan has amassed an impressive resume since earning his MEd from UMSL in 2009.
 He’s served as academic superintendent for the Cleveland Metropolitan School District’s turnaround schools, as a high school principal in Chicago Public Schools and as a White House Fellow in Washington.
 He’s now using these experiences as the executive director of Teach for America–St. Louis.